-LAULIMA READING CHECKS: (25% of your grade).
-I require a reading check for each chapter to be done within a specified period of time on LAULIMA READING CHECKS.
+LAULIMA READING CHECKS: (10% of your grade).
+I require a reading check for each chapter to be done within a specified period of time on LAULIMA FORUMS.
 These assignments will be worth 10 points each.
 You will be required to write a summary of each chapter (50 word min) and then respond to at least one (one response) other student's summary (25 words min).
 The summary will include the main points of the chapter along with anything that you find interesting (i.e real world applications) or confusing about the chapter (To get full credit, you must address these items).
 I will also ask some directed questions for the Reading Checks as well.
 The summaries will be done on Thursdays and the response will be due on Saturday.
 The responses will be due two days after the summaries are due.
 The due time will be 11 pm on the specified due date (Thursdays for the summary and Saturdays for the response).
-You can also do the practice questions as listed in the lesson page for extra credit.
-Instructions on how to submit marked pdfs are included in the Overview lesson page.
 LATE WORK WILL NOT BE ACCEPTED.